Privacy Policy

 3.1.
 During license purchase and payment, Redacto processes the user's email address, local order data, YooKassa payment identifiers, payment amount, payment status, timestamps, and technical metadata needed to issue and deliver the license key.

 3.1.1.
 For each checkout order, Redacto stores an audit record showing that the user accepted the license offer and acknowledged the personal data processing policy.
-The record includes server-side timestamps, document versions, and SHA-256 hashes of the document texts current at checkout.
+The record includes server-side timestamps, the full wording of the required checkbox confirmed by the user, document versions, and SHA-256 hashes of the document texts current at checkout.

 3.2.
 For receipts, Redacto forms and transmits the data required by the applicable tax regime and sends the receipt to the purchaser electronically.